Teaching Visa Sponsorship Jobs in Vermont

 Which visa types are most common for teaching roles in Vermont?

-The J-1 Exchange Visitor visa is widely used for teachers and professors coming through designated exchange programs, covering both K-12 and university-level roles.
-The H-1B is common for full-time faculty and specialist teaching positions that qualify as specialty occupations requiring a relevant bachelor's degree or higher.
-Some university roles also lead to O-1 petitions for candidates with exceptional academic recognition.
+The J-1 visa Exchange Visitor visa is widely used for teachers and professors coming through designated exchange programs, covering both K-12 and university-level roles.
+The H-1B visa is common for full-time faculty and specialist teaching positions that qualify as specialty occupations requiring a relevant bachelor's degree or higher.
+Some university roles also lead to O-1 visa petitions for candidates with exceptional academic recognition.

 Which companies and institutions sponsor visas for teaching jobs in Vermont?